YukiMatsumura/denbun/README.md

  - Showing once per week
  - Dialog for light users

-Denbun records the display time and counts.
+Denbun records the display time, counts and Frequency.
 And it helps to calculate the best timing of next display.